bazaarvoice/jolt/README.md

 [![Build Status](https://secure.travis-ci.org/bazaarvoice/jolt.png)](http://travis-ci.org/bazaarvoice/jolt)

-For the moment we jave Cobertura configured in our poms.
+For the moment we have Cobertura configured in our poms.
 When we move to a proper open source CI build, this can go away.

     mvn cobertura:cobertura